RonaldAllanRivera/used-cars-search/plan.md

    - Add a "Remove from Compare" button to each row's action column in the grid view.
    - Add a "Clear Compare" button to the compare page.
    - Add a "Compare" button to the compare page that opens a new tab with the compare page.
-   - Add a "Compare" button to the compare page that opens a new tab with the compare page.
    - Compare page should have similar layout with the search grid view

 4. **JS Logic**